ReniDelonzek/ReniDelonzek/README.md

 My name is Reni Delonzek, I love technology and I am currently working with Flutter/Dart 💙

-- 🌱 I’m currently learning about NLP
+- 🌱 I’m currently learning about Facebook API
 - 💬 Ask me about Mobile Developer Java/Kotlin/Swift, including Flutter/Dart
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/reni-delonzek/">Linkedin</a>